What Is Underinsured Motorist Coverage?

 Learn how this coverage may protect you against unexpected property damage and medical expenses.

-If someone hits your car, you typically expect that driver’s insurance to fix any damage to your vehicle and pay any medical bills if you or your passengers get hurt.
+If someone hits your vehicle, your insurance can reimburse you for repairs and pay any medical bills if you or your passengers get hurt.
 But what if that driver bought a bare-bones policy and doesn’t have enough coverage to make things right?

-According to the Insurance Information Institute, depending on your home state, some 3 to 29 percent of drivers are underinsured.
-One in eight drivers in the U.S. isn’t insured at all.
-Gah!
+According to a 2023 study by the Insurance Research Council, one in three drivers in the U.S. were either underinsured or uninsured.
 You can’t control how much insurance other drivers have, but you can help protect yourself from a shortfall with underinsured motorist coverage.

 How does underinsured motorist coverage work?